 If you purchase tickets to Golden Plains and your circumstances change and you can no longer attend, please contact Aunty.

 Please note we are unable to refund your booking fee.
 If we have begun packing tickets, or your tickets have already been posted, there is also a $5 re-sale processing fee per ticket.
+Store Sales tickets can also be returned (via express post) – the $5 re-sale processing fee per ticket applies.
 In the rare event that there are insufficient people on Aunty’s Golden Waitlist, you will not be able to return your ticket/s.

 Wanting a ticket?